 Can Your Boss Tell You Not to Go Home If You're Sick?

 Unless you are working under a contract that says otherwise, your boss probably has the right to require you to come to work or remain at work even if you are sick.
 That may be one reason why studies show most Americans say they have gone to work even when they knew they were sick and contagious.
-In a 2016 survey by Wakefield Research, for example, 69 percent said they work while sick.
+In a 2019 pre-pandemic survey by Robert Half, 90 percent said they work while sick.

 Sick Leave Laws

 There is no federal law requiring employers to offer sick leave or giving employees the right to leave when they feel ill, although a few states and cities have passed their own sick leave laws, including Portland, Ore., and San Francisco.
 Regardless of legal requirements, many employers do offer some form of sick time.